mobalyticshq/actions/static-data-upload-pipeline/src/steps/schema-validation/README.md

 ## Validation Rules

 ### Schema Structure Validation
-1. **Namespace** must be defined and start with letter or underscore, contain only letters, digits and underscores
+1. **Namespace** must be defined and start with letter or underscore, contain only letters, digits, underscores and dots
 2. **TypePrefix** must be defined and contain only letters and digits
 3. **Groups** cannot be empty; group names must be unique valid strings
 4. **Groups** must include at least one field (id); field names must be unique valid strings